Category Archives: 2016 Films

 The relationship between the three girls is okay, but the story point of Casey being an outcast and different from the other two girls seems unnecessary and thrown in.

-The final scene of Bruce Willis (as Dennis Dunn from Unbreakable) is somewhat of a nice nod to the previous film but lost on anyone who either has not seen the film or has not seen it since it premiered well over a decade ago.
+The final scene of Bruce Willis (as Dennis Dunn from Unbreakable) is a nice nod to the previous film but is lost on anyone who has not seen it since it premiered well over a decade ago.

 More of a connection between the two stories should have been featured.

-In addition to McAvoy’s impressive performance, a positive is how there are no male characters designed to “save the day” as is still typical with mainstream films.
+In addition to McAvoy’s impressive performance, a positive is that no male characters are designed to “save the day,” which is still typical of mainstream films.

-The heroes of the film are Casey (a teenage girl) and Karen (a woman in her sixties).
-Credit must be given to attempts at making Split a more progressive-minded film, despite all the story pieces not aligning.
+The film’s heroes are Casey (a teenage girl) and Karen (a woman in her sixties).
+Despite all the story pieces not aligning, attempts to make Split a more progressive-minded film must be credited.

-The result of the film is fair to middling- Split (2016) is not a great effort, but a decent watch.
+The film’s result is fair to middling.
+Split (2016) is not a great effort but a decent watch.
 The highlights are McAvoy, a worthy role for veteran Buckley, and some good tension and moments of good peril.
-The story is not the high point of the film and Shyamalan has certainly made much better films.
+The story is not the high point, and Shyamalan has made better films.

 Goat-2016